madisonksharp/beast-startup/notes.md

 - **HTML in JavaScript:** JSX is a syntax extension for JavaScript that allows you to write HTML-like code directly within your JavaScript code.
 - **Component Rendering:** JSX is used to define the structure and appearance of React components.

+##### Purposes of JSX

+NOT to combine CSS, HTML and Javascript

+###### 1. Declarative Syntax

+JSX provides a declarative syntax for defining the structure and appearance of UI components.
+Instead of manually manipulating the DOM with imperative JavaScript, developers can use JSX to describe what the UI should look like in a more intuitive and HTML-like manner.

+###### 2. Component Composition

+JSX enables the creation and composition of reusable components.
+Components can be nested within each other, allowing developers to build complex UIs by combining smaller, modular pieces.

+###### 3. Embedding Expressions

+JSX allows embedding JavaScript expressions within curly braces `{}` directly within the markup.
+This enables dynamic content rendering and data binding, as values can be interpolated directly into the JSX code.

+###### 4. Readability and Maintainability

+JSX improves the readability and maintainability of React code by closely resembling HTML markup.
+Developers, especially those familiar with HTML, find JSX easier to understand and work with compared to alternative templating languages.

+###### 5. Tooling Support

+JSX is supported by various development tools and libraries, including code editors, syntax highlighters, and static analysis tools.
+This ecosystem support enhances developer productivity and facilitates the development of React applications.

 #### 3. Virtual DOM (Document Object Model):